 Formerly known as Smith bar, Xuxu has established itself as a killer evening spot in the Britomart precinct.

 The fantastically elegant bar, nestled on the corner of Galway and Commerce Streets, initially offered great Vietnamese and Southeast Asian inspired small-plate dishes (similar to its nearby sister, Café Hanoi), though has since jumped on the dumpling band wagon and re-imagined itself to include multiple varieties of the delicious favourite.

 Hand crafted by the bars longstanding chef, Xuyen Do Thi, Xuxu's dumplings are the perfect bite-sized morsels, inspired by exploring street side stalls in Hanoi.
 The menu may be small but it covers all bases; from steamed spinach and cabbage Nepali dumplings ($7), traditional Chinese prawn har gao dumplings ($8), fried chicken and stitake mushroom potstickers ($7), Korean pork dumplings with egg and nori beef broth ($8), and more.
 Sides include chilli pickled cucumber ($6) and five spice peanuts ($3.5), and the list of Asian-inspired cocktails, wines, boutique beers have all been chosen to complement the food.

-Keeping with the Vietnam-South East Asian theme, the outdoor décor is particularly 'luscious': emphasising the latter of the term 'concrete jungle' - transporting you to the depths of Mai Chau throughout the orders of cocktails.
-While inside, the interior is gracefully decorated in a smart manner, complementing the overall chic of the bar.
+Keeping with the Southeast Asian theme, the outdoor decor is particularly luscious, transporting diners to the depths of Mai Chau.
+While inside, the interior is gracefully decorated in a smart manner, complementing the overall vibe of the bar.

 And for future reference, it is pronounced "su-su".